Robert Bolgar: Early life

-Bolgar was born in London in June 1913, the son of Ernest Joseph Bolgar, who had begun life as Ernst Johann von Brokl, and his wife Erna Edith Szibenliszt.
+Caius Coriolanus Robert Ralph Bolgar was born in London in June 1913, the son of Ernest Joseph Bolgar, who had begun life as Ernst Johann von Brokl, and his wife Erna Edith Szibenliszt.
 His father was an Austro-Hungarian of Sudeten-German origin who spoke both Hungarian and German.
 He had changed his name after being cheated out of an inheritance, and Bolgar said in later life that but for this misfortune of his father's, instead of becoming a Cambridge don, he might well have been a landowner in Moravia who supported the Nazis and been liquidated by the Russians in 1945.

-At the time of his birth, Bolgar’s father had a job at the Austro-Hungarian consulate in London, but at the age of one year Bolgar was taken to live in Hungary, later in Germany and France, where until the age of eleven he had his early education.
+At the time of his birth, Bolgar's father had a job at the Austro-Hungarian consulate in London, but at the age of one year Bolgar was taken to live in Hungary, later in Germany and France, where until the age of eleven he had his early education.

 In 1925, his father returned to London, and Bolgar was sent to the Cardinal Vaughan Memorial School in Holland Park.
 From there, he won a classical scholarship to King's College, Cambridge, entering the college in 1932.

-In 1939, Bolgar graduated PhD and was awarded a Fellowship at King's.
+In 1939, Bolgar graduated as a Ph.D, and was awarded a Fellowship at King's.